Dahlia Scheindlin

 Dahlia Scheindlin (Hebrew: דליה שיינדלין) is an American-Israeli political consultant, pollster, and journalist; she is the author of The Crooked Timber of Democracy in Israel, Promise Unfulfilled.
 She supports liberal causes and is an advocate of a confederation of two states as a solution to the Israeli-Palestinian conflict.
 She is a regular columnist at Haaretz newspaper.

 Early life and education

 Scheindlin is from New York.
 Her mother is Judge Shira Scheindlin, who in 2014 ruled that stop and frisk is unconstitutional.
 Her father, Raymond, is professor emeritus at the Jewish Theological Seminary.
 She received a BA from McGill University in comparative religion and an MA from Harvard Divinity School.
 She moved to Israel in 1997 and later received a PhD in political science from Tel Aviv University.
 She began working in public opinion research and political campaigns in 1999, and has consulted on nine national campaigns in Israel, in addition to polling for electoral and public affairs campaigns in 15 other countries.

 Career

 Political consultant

-Scheindlin was a political consultant on nine Israeli national elections over a 26-year period.
+Scheindlin was a political consultant on nine Israeli national elections over 26 years.
 She has done similar work in 15 countries and regions.
-She has had fellowships at Columbia University, Mitvim, and The Century Foundation.
+She has had fellowships at Columbia University, Mitvim, the University of Pennsylvania, and The Century Foundation.